-And at last I can tell you that my sixth novel is out.
-Food of Love, Laura's Story is the first book of a trilogy (I'm just delivering Book Two but since it seems to take as long to publish a book as to write it, that will follow in a year's time.)
-I'm ridiculously excited about it, not least because it has been optioned for a TV series by Stephen Fry's company Sprout in partnership with Parallel Films.
+I'm ridiculously excited about this trilogy not least because it has been optioned for a TV series by Stephen Fry's company Sprout in partnership with Parallel Films.
 They are combining forces in the hope of making a big fat multi-series.

+What I've enjoyed most about writing these novels is the contrast between the middle-class English side of the family and the volatile, noisy, emotional and outspoken Italians.
+And also the food!
 The background to the trilogy is the change in food, farming, cooking and the restaurant trade since World War Two, from rationing to Heston.
 The story follows the lives and loves of three generations of the Oliver and Angelotti families, most of whom are cooks, restaurateurs and farmers.
-Laura's story begins with her falling in love with Italian ex--prisoner of war Giovanni.

 I set this website up in the hopes that it would persuade the world that I’m not a cook or restaurateur anymore, but now a full-time novelist.
 I doubt if it has done that.
 I still get more website requests for recipes than questions about how to be a published writer.
 But I do find myself doing far more talks about books than food these days, and I do have the occasional joy of a reader coming up to tell me that she (it’s usually a she) has read all my novels, and where is the next one?.